rwb27/openflexure_nano_motor_controller/docs/getting_started.rst

 The name of the serial port will depend on your operating system - Linux typically assigns names that look like ``/dev/ttyUSB0`` while Windows will often give it a name like ``COM4``.

-Make sure you close the stage after you're finished with it - the best way to do this is using a `with` block, but you can also call :meth:`~.BasicSerialInstrument.close` manually if required.
+Make sure you close the stage after you're finished with it - the best way to do this is using a `with` block, but you can also call :meth:`~.ExtensibleSerialInstrument.close` manually if required.

 Moving the stage
 -----------------